imruljubair/byhand/README.md

 Release downloads include `SHA256SUMS`; the installer verifies the archive before extracting or installing it.

-Version 0.4.2 adds an interactive terminal welcome screen with the byhand logo when `byhand` is launched without a subcommand and after successful interactive installs or updates.
+Version 0.4.3 shows the byhand welcome logo after successful interactive installs and updates.
+Version 0.4.2 added the same welcome screen when `byhand` is launched without a subcommand.
 Version 0.4.1 lets verified self-updates request administrator permission for the final installation into root-owned locations.
 Version 0.4.0 added Full and Side HTML Operation Explainer layouts and replaced the learned-weight border marker with an embedded hollow diamond.
 Terminal and HTML output remain enabled for the Llama visualization family across Ollama, local, and remote sources.
 Other engine-supported model families will be enabled gradually in later tested releases.